Game Viewing Methods

 • Going on a bush walk or 3-day wilderness trail - these are nice experiences.
 We would suggest going on a morning walk first and then decide if the 3-day trail is for you

-• Going up in a hot-air balloon - the Pilanesberg offer these.
-They are expensive but it's a nice game viewing experience to see the park from above...
+• Going up in a hot-air balloon - this is one of the ultimate game viewing methods, which are available in the Pilanesberg national park.
+They are expensive but it's a very nice game viewing experience to see the park from above...

 • Going on a boat, mountain bike trail or horseback - these are offered at some parks and can be a rewarding experience.
 Just keep in mind that taking photographs can be a challenge here.
 This is where high ISO and VR or IS lenses will be most appreciated!

-• Sitting at a hide - this can be rewarding especially in winter when animals are forced to come down to waterholes or rivers to drink.
+• Sitting at a hide - this can be one of the most rewarding game viewing methods especially in winter when animals are forced to come down to waterholes or rivers to drink.
 The Nossob and Mata Mata hides in the Kgalagadi, Mankwe and Ratlhogo hides in the Pilanesberg and Lake Panic and Sweni hides in the Kruger Park are our favorites game viewing hides

 • Game viewing from the comfort and privacy of your own room – now we’re talking!
-This is our ultimate game viewing experience.
+This is one of our ultimate game viewing methods.
 You too can enjoy game viewing from your bungalow – if you choose the right camp and ask for the right bungalows/s when booking.
-This is the amazing view from family bungalow number 14 at
+This is the amazing view from family bungalow number 14 at Olifants camp...

 Return from Game Viewing Methods to Game Viewing Tips